clojure/java.jdbc/README.md

 Change Log
 ====================

+* Release 0.3.0-alpha1 on 2013-04-07
+  * MAJOR API OVERHAUL!
+  * Most of the old 0.2.x API has been deprecated and a new, more idiomatic API introduced, along with a minimal DSL to generate basic SQL
+  * Specifics:
+  * Add insert!, query, update!, delete! and execute! high-level API [JDBC-20](http://dev.clojure.org/jira/browse/JDBC-20)
+  * Add optional SQL-generating DSL in clojure.java.jdbc.sql (implied by JDBC-20)
+  * Add db- prefixed versions of low-level API
+  * Add db-transaction macro
+  * Add result-set-seq as replacement for resultset-seq (which will be deprecated)
+  * Transaction now correctly rollback on non-Exception Throwables [JDBC-43](http://dev.clojure.org/jira/browse/JDBC-43)
+  * Rewrite old API functions in terms of new API, and deprecate old API [JDBC-43](http://dev.clojure.org/jira/browse/JDBC-43)
+  * Add :as-arrays to query / result-set-seq [JDBC-41](http://dev.clojure.org/jira/browse/JDBC-41)
+  * Better handling of NULL values [JDBC-40](http://dev.clojure.org/jira/browse/JDBC-40) and [JDBC-18](http://dev.clojure.org/jira/browse/JDBC-18)
+  * db-do-command allows you to execute SQL without a transaction wrapping it [JDBC-38](http://dev.clojure.org/jira/browse/JDBC-38)
+  * Remove reflection warning from execute-batch
+  * Add notes to README about 3rd party database driver dependencies
+  * Add optional :identifiers argument to resultset-seq so you can explicitly pass in the naming strategy
 * Release 0.2.3 on 2012-06-18
   * as-str now treats a.b as two identifiers separated by . so quoting produces [a].[b] instead of [a.b]
   * Add :connection-uri option [JDBC-34](http://dev.clojure.org/jira/browse/JDBC-34)